d4t4x/data-selfie/README.md

 ## to do list
 - make tracking more stable (we need your help, please report any problems you run into)
 - improve the Data Selfie Me page front end code (responsive, handlebars or similar instead of jquery append - I know horrible)

+## disclaimer

+This project is maintained by one developer as of now.
+Get in touch to be involved at hello@dataselfie.it.

+This was mainly tested in Chrome Version 55.0.2883.95 (64-bit) on a Macbook Pro with macOS Sierra 10.12.2 with Facebeook in English (US).